JakobKlotz/landslides-db/docs/quick-start.md

 > [!IMPORTANT]
 > Be sure to change the `POSTGRES_PASSWORD` to a password of your choice!

-The data base will be created with the details provided in the `.env` file.
+The data base will be created with the details provided in your `.env` file.

-### 2️⃣ Build the images
+### Build the images

 With Docker installed, we have to build the containers first: